Do I really need a pair of mauy thai gloves? Let’s paint the picture, you want to practice mauy thai and found a local mma gym that offer classes.

 Types of Muay Thai Gloves

 This guide will certainly help you to decide better the next time you visit the store for that best pair of Muay Thai gloves to add your muay thai gear.
-In the world of Muay Thai there are actually three types in which a glove can be categorized as discussed below:

 1.Muay Thai Training Gloves